JamesInDigital/miyooDoomdeh/README.md

   Process:
-  Place doom wads in a doom folder along with their deh file (currently only works for a single deh) Place doom 2 wads in a doom2 folder along with their deh file.
+  Place doom wads in a doom folder along with their deh file (currently only works for a single deh) Place doom II wads in a doom2 folder along with their deh file.
   Do the same for tnt wads (may not be necessary)

   The program will scan each folder, recognize whether each wad has a companion deh, move the wads into the appropriate rom structure for the miyoo,